We compare VEA vs VXUS:

 - Samsung Electronics

 - Toyota Motor

-The weight of other companies such as the LVMH, Novartis, and Shopify is slightly smaller than the first category.
+The weight of other companies, such as LVMH, Novartis, and Shopify, is slightly smaller than the first category.

 Companies with the least weight in the VEA’s holdings include AstraZeneca and SAP SE at 0.67% and 0.66%.